Query Letter Review Service

 • Polishing your query package so it is ready to send out

-What it is not good for:
+A query letter review it is not good for:

 • Unfinished manuscripts